emanuelpps/emanuelpps/README.md

 ### About Me

-I’ve worked in the digital world for more than 10 years, developing skills in programming, SEO, and Digital Marketing.
-Since 2021, I’ve specialized in frontend development, using my experience to create optimized, user-friendly solutions.
-Having worked in different companies and roles, I bring a unique perspective on creating digital products that truly work for users.
+I have over 10 years of experience working with digital products, during which I’ve developed strong skills in programming, SEO, and digital marketing.
+Since 2021, I’ve focused on frontend development, combining my background with a passion for building optimized and user-friendly solutions.
+Having held different roles across various companies, I bring a well-rounded perspective that helps me create digital products that truly meet users’ needs.

 💻 **Currently Working Remotely**
 🎯 **Focused on Frontend Development**

+---

+### Currently Studying
+- 🎓 **Higher Technician in Programming** (In Progress)

+---
 ---

 ### Certifications